Belarusian State Medical University: Rector

-From 2020 the Rector is Sergey Rubnikovich, MD, PhD, DSc, Professor, Chief non-staff dentist of the Ministry of Health of the Republic of Belarus, Corresponding member of the National Academy of Sciences of Belarus.
+From 2020 the Rector is Sergey Rubnikovich, Chief non-staff dentist of the Ministry of Health of the Republic of Belarus, Corresponding member of the National Academy of Sciences of Belarus.
 He is a founder and head of the scientific school of dentistry using cellular and digital technologies.
 During the period of his scientific activity, he published more than 750 works, including nine monographs, 35 book editions, 300 articles in leading domestic and foreign publications.
 He has 50 patents for inventions, more than 250 acts of implementation in practical healthcare and the educational process, the author of 27 user manuals approved by the Ministry of Health.